tomkadwill/tomkadwill.github.io/_posts/2019-05-27-glitch-backend-node-api.markdown

   describe('GET /', function() {
 ```

 If we run the test again we'll get another error because `chai.request` is not defined.
-We need to call `chai.use()` to enable Chai to use Chai HTTP:
+We need to call `chai.use(chaiHttp)` to enable Chai to use Chai HTTP:

 ```diff
 const chai = require('chai');